logic-star-ai/baxbench/REPORT.md

 ## Next Improvement

-**Adaptive Prompt Complexity Optimization**: As explained, the counterintuitive finding that complex security guidance can hurt both functionality and security performance reveals a gap in current AI security approaches.
+As explained, the counterintuitive finding that complex security guidance can hurt both functionality and security performance reveals a gap in current AI security approaches.
 To address this, I propose building a system that automatically discovers the optimal security guidance for each context.

 ### System Architecture